Tania N. Valdez

 2000 H Street, NW Washington, DC 20052

 Tania N. Valdez is a law professor and lawyer dedicated to the study and practice of immigration law.
 Her research highlights the inadequacies of protections for noncitizens in removal proceedings, particularly in the current era of aggressive immigration enforcement.
-Professor Valdez's scholarship has been published by the Notre Dame Law Review and the Washington University Law Review.
+Her scholarship has been published by the Notre Dame Law Review, the Washington University Law Review, and her most recent article is forthcoming in the Boston College Law Review.

 Immediately prior to joining the GW Law faculty, Professor Valdez served as a Visiting Assistant Professor and Director of the Immigration Law and Policy Clinic (ILPC) at the University of Denver Sturm College of Law.
-She supervised law students appearing before the Tenth Circuit Court of Appeals, the U.S. District Court for the District of Colorado, and the immigration agencies.
-From 2019-2021, Professor Valdez served as the ILPC’s Christopher N. Lasch Clinical Fellow.
+Professor Valdez supervised law students appearing before the Tenth Circuit Court of Appeals, the U.S. District Court for the District of Colorado, and the immigration agencies.
+From 2019-2021, she served as the ILPC’s Christopher N. Lasch Clinical Fellow.